NICA-at-Newcastle/community-toolbox/app/src/assets/markdown/getStarted.md

 **Return your device**

 1. **Return the Device:** At the end of the borrowing period simply return the device to our base at the Grainger Market.
-Our tram will be on hand ot ensure a smooth return process.
+Our team will be on hand ot ensure a smooth return process.
 Don't worry about forgetting - we'll send you a reminder!
 2. **Receive Your Data Report:** After you have returned the device will will send you a summary of the data it collected during your borrowing period.
 We will need a few days to process the information but you should receive this within 7 days.
 3. **Stay Connected:** Let's keep in touch!
 Stay connected with us through updates and community events at the Grainger Market.
 Your continued engagement helps us build a vibrant and supportive community.